-4. Make the final connection of the negative (-) cable to the ground stud located toward the front of the vehicle (forward of the battery) on the raidator support.
+4. Make the final connection of the negative (-) cable to the ground stud located toward the front of the vehicle (forward of the battery) on the radiator support.
 Keep the negative (-) cable away from the battery and the carburetor/fuel injection system.
 Do not use fuel lines, engine rocker covers or the intake manifold as grounding points.
-Ensure that the battery shield is properly installed before jump starting the vehicle.